 Bobby Collins is making his way back

-to Bay Street this summer to perform as part of the Sag Harbor-based Theater's Comedy Club.
+this summer to perform as part of the Sag Harbor-based Theater's Comedy Club.

 We caught up with the hysterical California and New York-based comedian mere minutes after he arrived home from a show in the South.
 "I just got in.
 I was just in Myrtle Beach, South Carolina," Collins told us.
 "It was fun.
 Those Southern people… you know they're for Donald Trump

 ?
 I had to tell them the truth.
 I go, 'I'd rather vote for El Chapo than Donald Trump.
 There's a reason why they let John Hinckley Jr. out early.'
 They almost died."

 So do you address the election in your performances normally?